 V.44.
-Rotation frequency and policy for the External Auditor and respective key auditor partner representing the former in the performance of these duties in an equitable manner, and legislation and recommendations in force at the time continued to be fully complied with.
+Rotation frequency and policy for the External Auditor and respective key auditor partner representing the former in the performance of these duties

 REN's External Auditor (Ernst & Young & Associados, SROC S.A.) was initially hired to carry out these duties in 2018.
 It is currently in its first term of office (2018-2020).